Chavda dynasty

-During the seventh century, Panchasar was the capital of the Chavda ruler Jayaśekhara.
-In c.
-697, Panchasar was attacked and Jayaśekhara was killed.
-His wife had fled and she gave birth to Vanraja, who would go on to be the founder (746 or 765) of the city of Aṇahilaváḍa and most prominent ruler of the dynasty.
+Vanraja was the founder (746 or 765) of the city of Aṇahilaváḍa and most prominent ruler of the dynasty.
 According to Prabandhachintámaṇi, he ruled for 60 years.
 He was succeeded by Yogaraja (ruled 35 years), followed by Kshemraja (25 years), Bhuyada (29 years), Virsimha (25 years) and Ratnaditya (15 years).
 Ratnaditya was succeeded by Samantsimha (also known as Chuyadadeva) who ruled seven years.
 Samantsimha did not have any children so he adopted his nephew Mularaja who overthrew him in 942 and established the Chaulukya dynasty.

 Sources of information

 The chief sources of information regarding the Chavda rule are the opening chapters of the Prabandhachintámaṇi and Vicháraśreṇi, Sukṛitasankírtana, and Ratnamálá.
 All of these works are written during rule of Chaulukya dynasty, successors of Chavdas.
 The Prabandhachintámaṇi and Vicháraśreṇi were written by Merutunga.
 The Prabandhachintámaṇi is a short historical compilation; the Vicháraśreṇi, though a mere list of kings, is more reliable.
 Kṛishṇabhaṭṭa's Ratnamálá is a poetic history with good descriptions and many fables taken from the Prabandhachintámaṇi.
 Arisiṇha's Sukṛitasankírtana is a short work largely borrowed from the Vicháraśreṇi.

 The reference to them was found in a Navsari copperplate of Chalukya governor of Lata region (modern-day South Gujarat) Avanijanashraya Pulakeshin dated 738-39 CE which enlisted the dynasties defeated by Arabs (Tajika) and finally repelled by him.
 In it, Chávoṭaka is mentioned after Kachchela and Saindhavas.

 Dharanivaraha's Haddala grant dated Shaka 836 (914 CE) mentions himself as Chapas of Vardhamana (now Wadhwan).
 Dharanivaraha was subordinate of Mahipala of Gurjara-Pratihara (of Kanauj).
 The grant was issued to Acharya of Amardaka Santana of Vimkala village (Shaiva sect).
 It also mentions his ancestors; Vikramarka, Addaka, Pulakeshin, Dhruvabhata followed by himself.